soonwonh/Modified-Moco/README.md

     original baseline used pytorch library's transformation function, I changed it to Albumentations library for two reasons.
 1. more diverse set , 2. more fast if you use same set of augmentations, Albumentations library is (much) faster than pytorch library (see albumentations's documentations )

-2) 4 transformations -> 6 transformations ( Additional transformations : Solarize , CLAHE )
+2) 4 transformations -> 9 transformations ( Additional transformations : Solarize , CLAHE, GaussianBlur, RandomBrightContrast, RandomBrightness )

 3) Gradual Augmentations

-    I increased hyperparameter in every 50 epochs ( i.e. stronger augmentations in every 50 epochs )
-    As the training proceed, model can classify most of input easily.
+    I increased hyperparameter of Colorjitter() in every 50 epochs ( i.e. stronger augmentations in every 50 epochs ) As the training proceed, model can classify most of input easily.
 Easy(low logits) sample doesn't contribute to the loss enough, so we make the model learn from harder(high logits) sample in every 50 epochs.
 This is related to hard negative mining / mixing problems.
 Also effect of 1) can be explained this way.